Allan-Oak Local Street Bikeway

 The Allan-Oak corridor connects into many important destinations including the Halifax Common, the Quinpool Road Business District, and the Windsor Street Bike Lanes.
 Enhancing this cycling route will help provide safe AAA transportation options to Halifax residents and contribute towards meeting the mode share targets outlined in the IMP.

-Construction of Phase Two changes to the Allan-Oak-Oxford intersection are complete!
+2024 - Construction of Phase Two changes to the Allan-Oak-Oxford intersection were completed in 2024.

 A new set of half signals have been installed at the intersection of Allan Street, Oak Street, and Oxford Street.
 The purpose is to improve the safety of this intersection and help people walking, rolling, and cycling create reliable gaps to cross Oxford Street with minimal delay.
 When a pedestrian or cyclist wishes to cross, a red light will be triggered for vehicles on Oxford.